Use your bill of materials for sourcing and supply chain management

 My friends think I’m neurotic for making so many lists.
 I always hand-write thorough lists before heading to the grocery store, budgeting my money, or just planning out my day.
 While it might seem obsessive, my lists help me stay on track and let me track my goals.

-PCB manufacturers and assemblers will require a BOM before scheduling a manufacturing run.
-The BOM contains the required list of components, assembly and sub-assembly instructions, and component placement instructions.
-But a thorough BOM goes beyond a simple list of components and part instructions.
-The BOM should also contain suppliers for each component, part numbers, cost estimates, availability, and lead times for each component.
+PCB manufacturers and assemblers will require a before scheduling a manufacturing run.
+The contains the required list of components, assembly and sub-assembly instructions, and component placement instructions.
+But a thorough goes beyond a simple list of components and part instructions.
+The should also contain suppliers for each component, part numbers, cost estimates, availability, and lead times for each component.

 Manage your component sources all in one place